Feature #19128

 already handle a "default block" like fetch, so I think it would make sense to accept a positional default too, just for consistency's sake.

-Updated by dorianmariefr (Dorian Marié) almost 2 years ago
+Updated by dorianmariefr (Dorian Marié) about 2 years ago

 You can close this, passing a block is much nicer and provides the functionality I need.